Please ensure Javascript is enabled for purposes of website accessibility

 Background

 After review of feedback, along with technical data (including traffic counts and crash history) we sought nominations from residents across the study area to form a working group.
-Traffic management working groups empower local residents and to bring local knowledge to the planning stages.
+Traffic management working groups empower local residents and bring local knowledge to the planning stages.

 The working group consisted of 12 members of the community, with 4 meetings held to develop the draft LATM scheme.
 With the assistance of the working group, we have developed a draft local area traffic scheme for the suburbs.
 This scheme aims to improve road safety and traffic management for people walking and cycling, and drivers throughout the study area.